Code-Institute-Submissions/mendesfsweden-MilestoneProject3/README.md

         -   The font-family "Josefine Sans" is the one used for the logo.
 For the website content the font-family used is "Open Sans".
 Sans Serif is the fallback font used in case  'Josefin Sans' and/or "Open Sans" are not being imported into the project correctly.

     -   #### Imagery
         -   All the images are food related.
 The user can add an image for each and every added recipe by adding a URL to the image field.
-As adding an URL for the image is not a requirement, a default image (website logo) will be displayed instead.
+If the user does not supply a image URL, a default image (website logo) will be displayed instead.

 ## Features